jaiminbabariya7/dataporc-workflow-template/README.md

 ### Workflow Templates

-This repository includes an example workflow template for Dataproc.
+This repository includes an workflow template for Dataproc.

-- `example-workflow-template.yaml`: A sample workflow template that demonstrates a simple WordCount job using Hadoop on Dataproc.
+- `example-workflow-template.yaml`: A cloudbuild workflow template that will run a WordCount job using Hadoop on Dataproc.
+- `wordcount.py`: Contains logic for Wordcount script in Python.

 ### Cloud Build Configuration

-The repository is configured with a Cloud Build trigger to automatically import the workflow template into Dataproc whenever changes are pushed to the main branch.
+The repository is configured with a PubSub ad Cloud Build trigger to automatically import the workflow template into Dataproc whenever PubSub publishes the message.